 I love sweet pancakes, so it’s fruit pulp for me all the way but you can make some nice dinner pancakes by adding vegetable pulp.

 These are simple too.
-Just take your normal pancake batter and throw in some pulp!
+Just take your normal pancake batter and throw in about a cup of pulp!
 Mix it all and cook it as normal.
 How much juice pulp you add is up to you, but I would start with a small amount and add little bits until you’re happy with the consistency.
 Ginger pulp is great for making your pancakes a little spicy.

 16. Make Dog Biscuits

 Some dogs will just eat the pulp as it is, but others get very bad gas if you do this – it depends on your dog!

 If you have 3-4 cups of juice pulp, just add in ½ cup of peanut butter, 1 cup of oats and ¼ cup of ground flaxseed.
 Roll this mixture into 1 inch balls and cook for an hour at 300, turning once halfway through.

 You can mix all of it with your hands and, pro tip, rub some olive oil on your hands first so you won’t get as much of the mixture stuck on your fingers.

 However, be extremely careful about the types of fruit pulp or vegetable pulp that you give to your dog since certain things are harmful to them.
-No onions and no grapes in these dog biscuits, please!
+No onions and no grapes in these dog treats, please!